ohler55/oj/README.md

  - Oj can now mimic JSON.
 With some expections calling JSON.mimic_JSON will allow all JSON calls to use OJ instead of JSON.
 This gives a speedup of more than 2x on parsing and 5x for generating over the JSON::Ext module.

+ - Oj::Doc now allows a document to be left open and then closed with the Oj::Doc.close() class.

 ## <a name="description">Description</a>

 Optimized JSON (Oj), as the name implies was written to provide speed